Than0316/Gomoku-Game-Model/README.md

     Implements the heuristic evaluation function based on detected board patterns, used by the Minimax algorithm to score game states.

 - Other files and directories
-  Dedicated to documentation, experiments, or auxiliary materials.
+  Dedicated to documentation (Sphinx), experiments, or auxiliary materials.

+---

+## Documentation

+The codebase is fully documented using Sphinx.
+The generated HTML documentation can be found in `build/html/index.html`.

 ---